rumps/images/README.md

 ### `rump.addGulpTasks()`
 This module adds the following tasks:

-- `rump:build:images` will process and copy images from source to destination.
-  This task is also added to the `rump:build` task.
+- `build:images` will process and copy images from source to destination.
+This task is also added to the `build` task.
 Images that end with `@2x` (`logo@2x.png`) will have copies made without the `@2x` (`logo.png`) and at half the resolution of the original.
 For more information on source and destination paths see `rump.configure()` below.
-This task is also added to the `rump:build` task.
+This task is also added to the `build` task.
-- `rump:watch:images` will run `rump:build:static`, then monitor for changes
-  and process updated files as needed.
-This task is also added to the `rump:watch` task.
+- `watch:images` will run `build:static`, then monitor for changes and process updated files as needed.
+This task is also added to the `watch` task.
-- `rump:info:images` will display information on what this specific module does, specifically the source and destination paths as well as what files would get processed as well as those that would get retina copies.
-This task is also added to the `rump:info` task.
+- `info:images` will display information on what this specific module does, specifically the source and destination paths as well as what files would get processed as well as those that would get retina copies.
+This task is also added to the `info` task.

 ### `rump.configure(options)`
 Redefine options for Rump and Rump modules to follow.
 In addition to what